iainm342/milestone-2/README.md

 Knowledge, and inspiration, was taken from the Code Institute project - Resume - for certain aspects of the site.

 JavaScript & jQuery - Interactive Front-End Web Development by Jon Duckett - for the image filter idea which was then adapted further.

+W3 Schools - the countdown timer on locations.html.

 [Back to Contents](#contents)